tranermr/Surface-Bound-Odorant-Treadmill/README.md

 types of printer (reference whatshisface), stepper vs encoder, etc.

 # Suggested directions for future expansion
-two printheads
+- Second printhead
-inkjet module
+- Use of an inkjet module for higher precision trails (albeit with a more constrained odor panel)
-stepper motor controls
+- Use of stepper motors instead of the PID controlled print carriage assembly.
-reward printer (behavior chamber front slot will need to be expanded)
+- Reward depositor or printer (behavior chamber front slot will need to be raised to avoid rewards being scraped off the paper towel before entering the behavior chamber)